tudelft3d/City3D/README.md

 This repository includes three executable programs:

-- [Example_1](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_1): a command-line program that can reconstruct multiple buildings in a large scene using both point cloud and footprint as input.
+- [CLI_Example_1](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_1): a command-line program that can reconstruct multiple buildings in a large scene using
+*both* point cloud and footprint as input.
+Some test data is provided in the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.

-- [Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2): a command-line program showing the reconstruction of all the pre-segmented buildings in a large scene using only the point clouds as input.
+- [CLI_Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2): a command-line program showing the reconstruction of all the pre-segmented buildings in a large scene using *only* the point clouds as input.
 The individual buildings have already been segmented and each building is stored as a separate point cloud file.
 Our method generates a footprint for each building and then reconstructs it.
+For this example, only the point cloud of a building is needed.
+See some test data in the [building_instances](https://github.com/tudelft3d/City3D/tree/main/data/building_instances) directory.

 - [City3D](https://github.com/tudelft3d/City3D/tree/main/code/City3D): a demo version of our method with GUI.
 This demo provides a simple user interface with a few buttons (with numbered icons).
 Just click the buttons one by one in the specified order to run the workflow.
 The UI was adapted from [PolyFit](https://github.com/LiangliangNan/PolyFit).